Flag of Nazi Germany: Legal status and usage since 1945

 At the end of World War II, after the defeat of Nazi Germany, the first law enacted by the Allied Control Council on 20 September 1945 abolished all symbols and repealed all relevant laws of the Third Reich.
 The possession, importation or display of swastika flags has been forbidden in several countries since then, particularly in Germany.

 Prominent alt-right activists were instrumental in organising the "Unite the Right" rally in Charlottesville, Virginia, United States in August 2017.
 Here, rally participants carry Confederate battle flags, Gadsden flags, a Nazi flag and a flag depicting Mjölnir.

 Participants of a nationalist march in Munich (2005) flying the Reichsflagge and Reichsdienstflagge of 1933–1935 (de).
 Even though the historical Nazis outlawed this flag in 1935 because of its "reactionary nature", the neo-Nazis in modern Germany resort to use it as a symbol, due to a ban on swastika flag usage (§ 86a StGB).

 Today, the Nazi swastika flag remains in common use by neo-Nazi supporters and sympathisers outside Germany, whilst in Germany neo-Nazis use the homeland's flag of 1933–1935 instead, since the above-mentioned ban on all Nazi symbolism (e.g. the swastika, the Schutzstaffels (SS) double sig rune, etc.) is still in effect within today's Germany according to section § 86a of the German Strafgesetzbuch.
-However, the imperial black-white-red flag did not originally have any racist or anti-Semitic meaning, despite its brief use in Nazi Germany.
+However, the imperial black-white-red flag originally did not have any racist or antisemitic meaning, despite its brief use in Nazi Germany.